 Student Health Care (SGZ) is an organisation where students can get medical care.
 Students can register with the SGZ general practice if they have moved to live in Delft.
 They can also contact the SGZ for health checks in preparation for an internship or for the medical certificates associated with applications for study support.
 Students should also contact the SGZ for any vaccinations for travelling to tropical regions.
-Costs for vaccinations required for an internship are partly refunded by TU Delft provided that students have been referred by an academic counsellor or central student counsellor.
+Costs for vaccinations required for an internship are partly refunded by TU Delft provided that students have been referred by an internship coordinator or international coordinator of their faculty..